How to Record Your Songs in a Professional Recording Studio

 Usually a graphic designer creates the final CD layout, combining the cover art and fits it into the template required by your manufacturer.

-Take care with the notes:
+Take care as you prepare the album notes:

 - Lyrics typed and proofread